 How to Make Ricotta Cheese

-So here are the ingredients you’ll need… Just 3 things...Good milk (whole preferably), white vinegar and salt!
-Sounds pretty easy to me!
+So here are the ingredients you’ll need…Just 3 things...Really fresh, high quality milk (whole milk is the best), white vinegar and salt!

-When the milk reaches 185 degrees, remove from the heat and add 1/3 cup vinegar and 1 tsp salt.
+When the milk reaches 185 degrees, remove it from the heat and add 1/3 cup vinegar and 1 tsp salt.
 Gently stir to incorporate the vinegar (you'll see the curds already starting to form) and then put the lid on the pan and just let it sit for 2 hours.

 Set a colander in the sink and line it with some cheesecloth.
 Pour or ladle the curds into the cheesecloth.